sidepit/dexchain/README.md

 *Atomic swap of Bitcoin to USD is just as impossible as an Atomic swap of Bitcoin for coffee.
 Final mile trust required.*

+When you hold your receipt for Coffee in your hand, that receipt is "good" for coffee.
+When you get a delivery receipt for USD after paying bitcoin, that receipt is "as-good" as USD.
+Making the receipt a possible `Dexdollar` stablecoin .
+In fact, the UTXO held by a Notary during delivery is explicity worth ($100) USD, idependant of current price.
+This is an avenue for further research into a possible bitcoin backed stablecoin!

 ### Rational Design and Game Theory
 A notary that goes through the self-identification process as Bitcoin Notary by going through special education programs with detailed techniques and specialized portable full-node hardware and software, is in it for the SATs as well as altruistic in completing the process to enable `Fair Price Discovery` as a public good, and joining the bitcoin revolution.